Porcelain (Julia Fordham album)

-Porcelain is the second album by English singer-songwriter Julia Fordham, released in 1989.
+Porcelain is the second studio album by the English singer-songwriter Julia Fordham, released in 1989.
 It became Fordham's highest-charting album in both the UK Albums Chart and US Billboard 200, peaking at numbers 13 and 74 respectively.

 The track "Lock and Key" was released as lead single and reached number 80 in the UK Singles Chart.
 Follow up UK singles released were "Genius" (which was also released as an extended 12" single) and the double A-side "Girlfriend" / "Manhattan Skyline".
 "Manhattan Skyline" was released as a US single and reached #40 on the Adult Contemporary chart.